w3f/polkadot-wiki/docs/learn/learn-assets.md

 See
-[this technical explainer video](https://youtu.be/knNLZEyposM?list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&t=422) to learn how to destroy assets on Statemine.
-The same procedure applies to Statemint.
+[this technical explainer video](https://youtu.be/knNLZEyposM?list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&t=422) to learn how to destroy assets on the Asset Hub.

 :::

-To destroy an asset, go to the Polkadot-JS UI on {{ polkadot: Statemint :polkadot }}
-{{ kusama: Statemine :kusama }} > Developer > Extrinsics.
+To destroy an asset, go to the Polkadot-JS UI on the Asset Hub > Developer > Extrinsics.
 If you created an asset without minting any unit, you could call `assets.startDestroy` and then the `assets.finishDestroy` extrinsics specifying the asset id you want to destroy.
 If you created an asset and minted some units, follow the steps below:

 - `assets.freezeAsset` will freeze all assets on all accounts holding that asset id.
 Those accounts will no longer be able to transfer that asset.